yawut/ProgrammingOnTheU/tutorial/Chapter 3.md

 **Chapter 3 - Hello, world!**

 Time to get down and dirty with some actual code!
 I've thrown together a Hello World example for HBL that we're going to take a look at.
-In this chapter, you'll see how **OSDynLoad** works in practice, the way to use **OSScreen**, reading from the DRC with **VPAD** functions, and it all comes together in a HBL-compatible way.
+In this chapter, you'll see how **OSDynLoad** works in practice, the way to use **OSScreen**, reading from the DRC with **VPAD** functions, and how it all comes together in a HBL-compatible way.

 Open up [resource 3.1](/resources/3-1-Hullo-World) in a new tab - it's the code we'll be referencing to throughout this chapter.